A New Approach to the Reasonable Expectation of Privacy: R v Jarvis, 2019 SCC 10

 These factors (which may vary or be added to, depending upon the context) are expressly applied to the question whether the circumstances in the Jarvis case gave rise to a reasonable expectation of privacy for the students affected, as contemplated by the voyeurism offence under s.
 162(1)(c) of the Criminal Code; however, given their source and the depth of analysis found in the case on the nature of privacy interests in contemporary society generally, it is not difficult to anticipate that other decision-making bodies will apply this test to future disputes where a breach of privacy interests is at issue.
 The relevance of the factors to the balance between employer interests and employee privacy in the workplace is particularly obvious, and they may well alter existing tests for measuring that balance.
 Since interests of this sort are being litigated at an accelerating pace, we will not have to wait long for further decisions, both in the civil courts and the arbitral jurisprudence, analyzing and applying these principles to privacy disputes in the workplace.

-If you have any questions about privacy in your workplace, please contact a member of Field Law’s Labour and Employment Group.
+If you have any questions about privacy in your workplace, please contact a member of Field Law’s Privacy + Data Management Group.